ferdinandrau/carbide.nvim/README.md

         <td colspan="2"><p align="center"><i>(click on the images to enlarge them)</i></p></td>
     </tr>
 </table>

+> [!NOTE]
+> carbide.nvim is a work in progress.
+While the configuration format is stable there may be slight changes to the colors, their names and their use throughout the colorscheme.

 > [!IMPORTANT]
 > Something does not look good in your favorite language or support for a plugin or terminal is missing?
 Feel free to [open an issue or submit a PR](#contributing) to fix it!